 In the terminal, cd into the ponysay directory and execute ./configure && make install.
-This will install ponysay into the '/usr', meaning you may need to run make install as root, e.g. by running sudo make install.
+This will install ponysay into '/usr', normally meaning you need to run make install as root, e.g. by running sudo make install.

 Now you will be to use ponysay, run: ponysay "I am just the cutest pony!", or if have a specific pony in your mind: ponysay -f pinkie "Partay!~".